Nooskewl/booboo/README.txt

 Your data/ directory can be compressed into data.cpa with compress_dir.
 Just enter data/ and run it, and it will create ../data.cpa.

-Note: the examples and demos came about as the language evolved, so a lot of "old" style and syntax may be found in some of them.

 --

 Direct3D can be used instead of OpenGL by supplying -opengl on the